electricimp/GPS/README.md

 This library is a driver class for GPS modules that can be interfaced over UART.
 It has been tested on UBlox NEO-M8N and UBlox LEA-6S modules.

-Note: The class methods *hasFix*, *getLatitude*, *getLongitude*, and the *parseData* option are dependent on the GPSParser library.
+Note: The class methods *hasFix*, *getLatitude*, *getLongitude*, and the constructor's *parseData* option are dependent on the GPSParser library.
 If the GPSParser is not detected the class methods will return an error string, and the *parseData* option will default to `false`.

 **To use this library in your project, add** `#require "GPSUARTDriver.device.lib.nut:1.0.0"` **to the top of your device code.**